SerMitD4B/de-catman_proj/readme.md

 Inclusion of SQL and Python scripts used for data analysis.

 ### Dashboards
-Screenshots of interactive dashboards created in Power BI or Tableau.
+Screenshots of interactive dashboards created in Power BI will be presented here.

 ### Data model
 ![Data model](data_model-main.jpg)